bulkan/node-ember-boilerplate/README.md

 Boilerplate Node.js / Ember application.

-Uses a simple Jade template to create the bootstrap view, which loads in Ember.
+Uses a simple Jade template to create the index view, which loads in Ember.